 Special deployment steps are required for distributed applications with or without distributed DataWindows.
-Refer to Chapter 5, Building and Migrating Distributed Applications (EAServer Windows only) for instructions on deploying distributed applications.

 3.10.2 Debugging deployed applications

 There may be issues in the trial deployment.
 For example, a feature in the Web application may work differently from the target PowerBuilder application or not work at all.
 These issues are usually caused by unsupported features or known issues (documented in the Appeon Release Bulletin).
 Since UFA cannot detect every single different feature between Client/Server application and Browse/Server application, it is possible that your application contains an unsupported feature.